usnistgov/HTGS/doxygen/Tutorial0.md

 ### Notes:
 - Ensure that #include "stdafx.h" is the very first statement in every source file
 - In Visual Studio's Solution Explorer you can make "New Filter"s to categorize task, rules, etc. but this is not the same as a new *folder* and should not be pathed as such in #include statements.
+- When switching from 'Debug' to 'Release' in Visual Studio, you might get some strange errors.
+These might be fixed by change the 'Precompiled Headers' configuration: Right-click the Solution in the Solution Explorer; Properties > C/C++ > Precompiled Headers > Precompiled Header; change from 'Use (/Yu)' to 'Not Using Precompiled Headers'.

 Getting Started using CLion {#tut0-clion}
 =====